 12 of the Best Second Hand Bookshops in London

-Date post added: 12th October 2023
+Date post added: 12th September 2025

 There’s something wonderfully romantic about browsing second hand bookshops – blame Hugh Grant as the bookseller in Notting Hill.
 Rummaging through piles of fiction and non-fiction; popular paperbacks, antiquarian or rare books; to find just the selection of books that take your fancy.
 It’s a wonderful thing for bookworms.
-Scrolling through Amazon pales in comparison as an experience.

 1. Any Amount of Books, Covent Garden

-Charing Cross Road is of course London’s famous street for booksellers.
+Charing Cross Road is, of course, London’s famous street for booksellers.
 In its day there was the famous 84 Charing Cross Road shop that led to the book by that title which then became a film.
 Foyles is great for new books, but there are still a handful of good secondhand bookshops there for old books.

 Our guide, David’s favourite is Any Amount of Books.
-It’s heaving shelves are great for rare first editions and much-loved paperbacks.
+It’s heaving shelves are great for rare (and sometimes collectable) first editions and much-loved paperbacks.
 “Two floors, five rooms of second-hand books, new stock daily” – there’s much to love about this purveyor of books in Covent Garden.
 Find it at 56 Charing Cross Rd, London WC2H 0QA.

 While you’re in the area, Henry Pordes Books (72 Charing Cross Rd, near Leicester Square) is known for antiquarian books.